Lisbon in December: A Holiday Walk in an Enchanting City

 Discover the Christmas markets at Rossio Square and/or nearby Praça da Figueira.

 Both happened to be very close to our accommodation, so my husband and I visited them frequently.
-We tried to stop by during quiet times to admire the regional products and to Christmas shop.
+We tried to stop by during quiet times to admire the regional products and to do some Christmas shopping.

-Rossio Square (also known as Praça Dom Pedro IV) is large.
-At one end find the sparkly Queen Maria National Theatre and at the other ogle at the stunning mermaid fountain.
+Rossio Square is large.
+At one end is the sparkly Queen Maria National Theatre.
+At the other end is a glowing mermaid fountain.
 The Christmas market has traditional wooden stalls filled with handicrafts and food.
 Santa is a regular visitor along with (surprisingly to me) Mini Mouse.
 Sample a to-die-for pork sandwich, pastel de nata, and a delicious hot mulled wine.
+Caqtch the kid-sized Christmas train for a ride around the Baixa neighbourhood.

 Chiado Neighbourhood

 Crisscross through the Baixa towards Chiado, a neighbourhood of funky restaurants and trendy stores.
 Head to Amazens do Chiado, a shopping center famous for its extravagant Christmas outdoor display.
-(Sorry no photos - I took a very bad video.
-But trust me it is elegant!)
-I’m not a mall shopper, so we stayed outside and followed the beautiful street lights up the hill, past an outdoor nativity scene to the small but magical Praça Luis de Camoes.
+I’m not a mall shopper, so we stayed outside and followed the beautiful street lights up the hill, past an outdoor nativity scene, to the small but magical Praça Luis de Camoes.
 This popular square is packed with lights, more food, and live music.
 We ordered some ginja in chocolate cups and sat inside the glittering Christmas ball to toast the season (and happy birthday to me)!
 Ginja (or Ginjinha) is a yummy sour cherry Portuguese liquor.

 Praça do Comércio